daafonsecato/git-github-ramp/walkthrough/1-setup.md

 upstream https://github.com/source-username/repository-name.git (push)
 ```

-You should see a `upstream` remote that points to your GitHub Fork repository:
+You should see a `upstream` remote that points to the source GitHub Fork repository:
 ```sh
 $ git remote show upstream
 * remote upstream